International contract security requirements

 - contract security clauses

-- includes the security requirements of the contract, and is equivalent to the security requirements checklist
+- security aspects letter which includes the security requirements of the contract

 Bidding on Government of Canada solicitation requests with security requirements

-Foreign organizations wanting to bid on Government of Canada solicitation requests with security requirements must contact their home country's national or designated security authority.
-These authorities are the government organizations responsible for contract security.
+Foreign organizations wanting to bid on Government of Canada solicitation requests with security requirements must contact their home country's national security authority (NSA) or designated security authority (DSA).
+These authorities are the government organizations responsible for contract security also known as “industrial security”.

 Bidding on classified solicitation requests from foreign governments

-Canadian organizations wanting to bid on classified solicitation requests from foreign countries or to create partnerships with foreign suppliers must inform Public Services and Procurement Canada's Contract Security Program of their intent by email to tpsgc.ssicontrats-isscontracts.pwgsc@tpsgc-pwgsc.gc.ca.
+Canadian organizations wanting to bid on classified solicitation requests from foreign countries, international organizations or to create partnerships with foreign suppliers must inform the CSP of their intent by email: tpsgc.dgsssiprojetintl-dobissintlproject.pwgsc@tpsgc-pwgsc.gc.ca.

 What to expect during the contracting process